-I speak fluent Polish, serving Chicago’s extensive Polish-speaking community in addressing all their family law issues.
+Eva speaks fluent Polish, serving Chicago’s extensive Polish-speaking community in addressing all their family law issues.

-I currently serve on the board of the Collaborative Law Institute of Illinois as the Secretary for attorneys, and I am a member of the International Academy of Collaborative Professionals.
-I’m also a fellow of the Collaborative Law Institute of Illinois, which requires additional training and continued education classes in the collaborative process to maintain the ability to practice this particularly dynamic form of divorce.
+Eva currently serves on the board of the Collaborative Law Institute of Illinois as the secretary for attorneys and manages the Loop Group Practice Group at the institute as well.
+Being a fellow of this group requires additional training and continued education classes in the collaborative process to maintain the ability to practice this particularly dynamic form of divorce.

 Eva serves as the co-chair of the Collaborative Process Subcommittee at the Chicago Bar Association.

 She is also a member of many associations including the Association of Family and Conciliation Courts and the International Academy of Collaborative Professionals.

 Eva served as the past president of the Young Professional’s Group, a volunteer organization formed by Between Friends formerly known as Friends of Battered Women and Their Children.
 The group is a Chicago-based organization dedicated to breaking the cycle of domestic violence.

 She was also a presenter of Divorce 101: Basic Understanding of All Aspects of Divorce Law in Illinois and remains committed to educating the public about the collaborative process as a viable option in addressing a couple divorce or legal separation.

 As a leading collaborative lawyer and an active member of the collaborative law community, Eva is a frequent speaker on the collaborative law process.
 She regularly presents to organizations such as the Illinois Psychological Association, Illinois Affiliation of Marriage and Family Therapists, Chicago Bar Association and many others.